Advanced Techniques for Custom Auto-Responders

 https://embed.example.com/video/{videoId}{search}

-3. Full URL Encoding: When using {href}, consider URL encoding it if you're using it as a parameter:
+When using {href}, consider URL encoding it if needed:

 https://archive.org/wayback?url={href}